 When the bridge opened it was a toll bridge, but the tolls were removed in September 2017.

 Mission Bridge (highway 11, between Mission and Abbotsford)

 The Mission Bridge is a steel girder bridge across the Fraser River, connecting the District Of Mission on the north to the City of Abbotsford on the south.
 The bridge is 3,695 feet (1,126.2 m) long and is the only direct road link between the two communities.

 Prior to this bridge, the only crossing of the Fraser River at this point was a railway bridge, with boards laid on the rail-ties to permit some automobile crossings, but flooding in the 1940s and 1950s made the bridge inaccessible to vehicle traffic.

 The bridge construction, from 1969 to 1972, placed a four-lane highway along with pedestrian/bicycle paths onto 19 piers, for a total cost of $13 million.

 In 2012, an earthquake resistant device was added to the bridge, along with barriers protecting cyclists crossing the bridge.

-Highway 9, the Agassiz-Rosedale Highway, is a north-south route in the eastern part of the Fraser Valley, to connect Highway 1 and Harrison Hot Springs west of Hope.
+Highway 9, the Agassiz-Rosedale Highway, is a north-south route in the eastern part of the Fraser Valley, to connect Rosedale, just off Highway 1 with Agassiz and Harrison Hot Springs on the North bank of the Fraser, west of Hope.
 Highway 9 first opened in 1953, originally going between Yale Road in Rosedale and Highway 7, serviced by a ferry across the Fraser River.